wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 <details>
 <summary>Create and use a module</summary>

-> Use variables to allow parent/root module to pass values to this reuseable/child module
+> variables.tf file inside a module: Use variables to allow parent/root module to pass values to this reuseable/child module

-> User output variable to allow parent/root module to access this reuseable/child module values
+> outputs.tf file inside a module: User output variable to allow parent/root module to access this reuseable/child module values

 ### Create a module - ResourceGroup